FREQUENTLY ASKED QUESTIONS

 A: Based on the scientifically-validated behavioral and neuro coaching models used at College Excel, transformational change takes at least nine months to solidify and most importantly, to be sustainable.
 On average, most of our students enroll in our program for 9-12 months.

-The first term is intentionally designed to create high chances of student success through close supervision of course work, completing accredited college courses taught by our Academic Director and participating in our wellness program.
-The second term, students begin to assume more autonomy, choosing their own classes and schedule and work to apply the skills they learned in the first term.
+The first term is intentionally designed to create high chances of student success through the close supervision of course work, the opportunity to take accredited college courses taught by our instructors and participating in our wellness program and community activities.
+The second term, students begin to assume more autonomy, choosing their own classes and schedule and working to apply the skills they learned in the first term.
 This term is often more difficult as students are taking on more personal responsibility and it is common for old habits and coping strategies to surface again.
-This is an important part of the change process and allows for our behavioral and neuro coaching process to actively change students' unproductive and ingrained behavior patterns.
-The third term is intended for our students to have a “practice trial” to test whether they have successfully implemented and can maintain these new, productive behaviors.
-We strongly recommend a three-term student commitment minimum, based on the hundreds of students we’ve worked with successfully over the past 15 years.
+This is an important part of the change process and allows for our behavioral and neuro coaching process to identify and change students' unproductive and ingrained behavior patterns.
+The third term is intended for our students to have a “practice trial” to test whether they have successfully implemented and can maintain these new, productive behaviors and academic skill sets.
+We strongly recommend a three-term minimum based on the success of the hundreds of students we’ve worked with successfully over the past 17 years.